 Regardless, this bolognese is delicious and is the perfect way to kick spaghetti night up a notch.
 Even my meat-averse toddler ate it up!
 I typically serve it with regular spaghetti noodles, but it is also amazing on top of Air Fryer Spaghetti Squash!

 One note about this recipe: it makes a LOT!
-If you have a smaller family, perhaps you could definitely freeze half of it.
+If you have a smaller family, then you could definitely freeze half of it.
 Just cook the other half right away in the slow cooker.

 Instant Pot Spaghetti from The Salty Marshmallow